ctfhacker/ctfhacker.github.io/_posts/2015-09-21-vulnhub-brainpan3.markdown

   ENTER COMMAND: $
 ```

 Notice the Report now has `[Y]`!
-Boom!n.
+Boom!.
 Let's see what we can do with reports.

 ## Step 3